The Best Chia Seeds - Why My Choice

 This first picture shows the chia seeds absorbing all the available water.

 This second picture shows not all the water was absorbed by the same amount of chia seeds.

-You can ensure you know the extent of the immature or poor quality seeds in the package by:
+Summary of steps you can take to ensure you know the extent of the immature or poor quality seeds in the package:

-- shaking the package before using it the first time
+- Shake the package before using it the first time

 How I Came to Find the Best...